MattBolitho/enzyme-site/content/getting_started/UsingEnzyme.md

 weight: 10
 ---

+## Differentiating C/C++

+Enzyme supports differentiating C/C++ code through ClangEnzyme and LLDEnzyme as compiler and linker plugins, respectively.
+Clang gives our plugin more flexibility in adding and ordering optimization passes than LLD and therefore using ClangEnzyme could result in better performance than LLDEnzyme.
+However, ClangEnzyme can only differentiate one compilation unit at a time and will therefore fail if the function which you try to differentiate calls functions in other compilation units (generally other .c or .cpp files).
+In these cases we recommend the use of LLDEnzyme in combination with LTO.
+Finally, for full control you can also compile your c/c++ project down to LLVM-IR and pass it directly to LLVMEnzyme, see the example below.

+An example for using LLDEnzyme as part of CMake is available [here](https://github.com/EnzymeAD/Enzyme/blob/main/enzyme/test/test_find_package/CMakeLists.txt).
+Examples for using ClangEnzyme or LLVMEnzyme without CMake are given below, but please keep in mind that the plugin infrastructure and syntax changed a few times and will generally depend on your LLVM Version.
+Please open an issue if you encounter issues (and please extend this section [here](https://github.com/EnzymeAD/www) if you have time!)

 ## Generating LLVM

 To begin, let's create a simple code `test.c` we want to differentiate.
 Enzyme will replace any calls to functions whose names contain "\_\_enzyme\_autodiff" with calls to the corresponding For now, let's ignore the details of Enzyme's calling convention/ABI which are described in detail [here](/getting_started/CallingConvention)